artica/website/_posts/blog/2015-09-21-lisbon-maker-faire.markdown

 ![](/assets/images/2015-09-21-lisbon-maker-faire-02.jpg)

-Artica is also presenting [Visualino][2] for the first time, an innovative web based visual programming tool aimed at the Arduino platform, which uses a well known paradigm from the gaming industry called behaviour trees.
+Artica is also presenting [Visualino][2] for the first time, an innovative web based visual programming tool aimed at the Arduino platform, which uses a well known paradigm from the gaming industry called behavior trees.

 ![](/assets/images/2015-09-21-lisbon-maker-faire-03.jpg)